 The First State of the First and Most Highly Sought After Sea Chart of Nantucket and Martha's Vineyard.
 With Provenance to Captain James Sever, one of America's First Six Frigate Captains.

-Des Barres's chart centers on Nantucket, eastern Martha's Vineyard and the surrounding waters, with particular attention given to the Sound separating the islands from Cape Cod.
+Des Barres's chart centers on Nantucket, eastern Martha's Vineyard, and the surrounding waters, with particular attention given to the Sound separating the islands from Cape Cod.
 The detail is extraordinary, including both the surrounding waters as well as the island's natural and human topography.
-The hydrographic data includes soundings, shoals, rocks and other hazards, particularly north of the islands and in Muskeget Shoals.
-Several notes provide sailing directions for entering Nantucket Harbor, avoiding Muskeget Shoals, and navigating other difficult stretches of water.
-The terrestrial data includes hachuring and shading to indicate coastal and inland topography, roads, residences and even field boundaries on Martha's Vineyard.
 A tiny street plan of Nantucket Town is clearly visible, and numerous landmarks on both islands are identified by name.

-The chart was first hurried into print in 1776, for use by British navigators during the opening months of the American Revolution.
+This is Stevens's first of 8 states of the chart.
+This first issue was hurried into print in June of 1776 for use by British navigators during the opening stages of the American Revolution.
+This state lacks much of the hydrographic detail that would come to characterize the later editions of the chart, which in its latest states becomes busy with soundings, shoals, and terrestrial detail.
 Des Barres repeatedly revised and improved the plate, pulling new impressions at least through 1781 and probably much later.
-These later states are the most desirable, as they include significant additional information and far more visually refined.

 Des Barres' chart was the first published map of Nantucket and Martha's Vineyard.
 Its extraordinary accuracy and level of detail were not exceeded until the United States Coast Survey began to chart the area in the mid-19th century.